-On August 9, 1996, the merger and other related transactions, pursuant to the agreement and plan of merger among Simon Property Group, Inc. ("SPG"), an acquisition subsidiary of SPG and DeBartolo Realty Corporation ("DRC"), were consummated (the "Merger").
+On August 9, 1996, the merger and other related transactions, pursuant to the agreement and plan of merger among Simon Property Group, Inc. ("SPG"), an acquisition subsidiary of SPG and DeBartlolo Realty Corporation ("DRC"), were consummated (the "Merger").
 Pursuant to the Merger, SPG acquired all the outstanding shares of common stock of DRC (55,712,529 shares) through the acquisition subsidiary, at an exchange ratio of 0.68 share of SPG common stock for each share of DRC common stock (the "Exchange Ratio").
 A total of 37,884,520 shares of SPG common stock were issued by the Company, through the acquisition subsidiary, to the DRC shareholders.
 DRC and the acquisition subsidiary merged, with DRC as the surviving entity and becoming a 99.9% subsidiary of SPG.
 This portion of the transaction was valued at approximately \$923.4 million, based upon the number of DRC shares of common stock acquired (55,712,529 shares), the Exchange Ratio and the last reported sales price per share of SPG's common stock on August 9, 1996 (\$24.375).
-In connection therewith, SPG changed its name to SD Property Group, Inc. (the "Managing General Partner").
+In connection therewith, SPG changed its name to Simon DeBartolo Group, Inc. (the "Company") and DRC changed its name to SD Property Group, Inc. (the "Managing General Partner").

-In connection with the Merger, the general and limited partners of the operating partnership of SPG, Simon Property Group, L.P. ("SPG, LP"), contributed 49.5% (47,442,212 units) of the total outstanding units of partnership interest in SPG, LP to the operating partnership of DRC, DeBartolo Realty Partnership, L.P. ("DRP, LP") in exchange for 47,442,212 units of partnership interest in DRP, LP, whose name has since been changed to Simon DeBartolo Group, L.P. ("SDG, LP").
+In connection with the Merger, the general and limited partners of the operating partnership of SPG, Simon Property Group, L.P. ("SPG, LP"), contributed 49.5% (47,442,212 units) of the total outstanding units of partnership interest in SPG, LP to the operating partnership of DRC, DeBartolo partnership interest in SPG, LP to the operating partnership of DRC, behave Realty Partnership, L.P. ("DRP, LP") in exchange for 47,442,212 units of partnership interest in DRP, LP, whose name has since been changed to Simon DeBartolo Group, L.P. ("SDG, LP").
 The Company retained a 50.5% partnership interest (48,400,614 units) in SPG, LP but assigned its rights to receive distributions of profits on 49.5% (47,442,212 units) of the outstanding units of partnership interest in SPG, LP to SDG, LP.
 The limited partners of DRP, LP approved the contribution made by the partners of SPG, LP and simultaneously exchanged their 38.1% (34,203,623 units) partnership interest in DRP, LP, adjusted for the Exchange Ratio, for a smaller partnership interest in SDG, LP.
 The exchange of the limited partners' 38.1% partnership interest in DRP, LP for units of partnership interest in SDG, LP has been accounted for as an acquisition of minority interest by the Company and is valued based on the estimated fair value of the consideration issued (approximately \$566.9 million).
 The units of partnership interest in SDG, LP may under certain circumstances be exchangeable for stock of the Company on a one-for-one basis.
-Therefore, the value of the acquisition of the DRP, LP limited partners' interest acquired was based upon the number of DRP, LP units of partnership interest acquired was based upon the number of DRP, LP units of partnership interest acquired be partnership interest acquired ac
+Therefore, the value of the acquisition of the DRP, LP limited partners' interest acquired was based upon the number of DRP, LP units of partnership interest exchanged (34,203,623 units), the Exchange Ratio and the last reported sales price per share of SPG's common stock on August 9, 1996 (\$24.375).
+The limited partners of SPG, LP received a 23.7% partnership interest in SDG, LP (37,282,628 units) for the contribution of their 38.9% partnership interest in SPG, LP (37,282,628 units) to SDG, LP.
+The interests transferred by the partners of SPG, LP to DRP, LP have been appropriately reflected at historical costs.